joshkuhar/billygoat/README.md

 billygoat
 =========

 Lightweight, shallow, client-side schema validation.
 Billygoat helps keep track of documents created for non-relational databases, such as Google Cloud Firestore and Firebase.

-Simple to understand, simple to use.
+**Simple to use.**

 ## Installation
 `npm install --save billygoat`